Car dependency

-Car dependency is the concept that some city layouts cause cars to be favoured over alternate forms of transportation, such as bicycles, public transit, and walking.
+Car dependency is a pattern in urban planning that occurs when infrastructure favors automobiles over other modes of transport, such as public transport, bicycles, and walking.
+Car dependency is associated with higher transport pollution than transport systems that treat all transportation modes equally.

-Overview
+Car infrastructure is often paid for by governments from general taxes rather than gasoline taxes or mandated by governments.
+For instance, many cities have minimum parking requirements for new housing, which in practice requires developers to "subsidize" drivers.
+In some places, bicycles and rickshaws are banned from using road space, and pedestrian use of road space has been criminalized in many jurisdictions (see jaywalking) since the early 20th century.
+The road lobby plays an important role in maintaining car dependency, arguing that car infrastructure is good for economic growth.

+Description

 In many modern cities, automobiles are convenient and sometimes necessary to move easily.

-When it comes to automobile use, there is a spiraling effect where traffic congestion produces the 'demand' for more and bigger roads and removal of 'impediments' to traffic flow.
-For instance, pedestrians, signalized crossings, traffic lights, cyclists, and various forms of street-based public transit, such as trams.
+When it comes to automobile use, there is a spiraling effect where traffic congestion produces the 'demand' for more and bigger roads and the removal of 'impediments' to traffic flow.
+Examples of such impediments can for instance be pedestrians, cyclists, signalized crossings, traffic lights, various forms of street-based public transit such as buses and trams, or even houses, parks and recreational arenas.

-These measures make automobile use more pleasurable and advantageous at the expense of other modes of transport, so greater traffic volumes are induced.
+These measures make automobile use more advantageous at the expense of other modes of transport, inducing greater traffic volumes.
 Additionally, the urban design of cities adjusts to the needs of automobiles in terms of movement and space.
 Buildings are replaced by parking lots.
 Open-air shopping streets are replaced by enclosed shopping malls.
 Walk-in banks and fast-food stores are replaced by drive-in versions of themselves that are inconveniently located for pedestrians.
 Town centers with a mixture of commercial, retail, and entertainment functions are replaced by single-function business parks, 'category-killer' retail boxes, and 'multiplex' entertainment complexes, each surrounded by large tracts of parking.

 These kinds of environments require automobiles to access them, thus inducing even more traffic onto the increased road space.
 This results in congestion, and the cycle above continues.
 Roads get ever bigger, consuming ever greater tracts of land previously used for housing, manufacturing, and other socially and economically useful purposes.
 Public transit becomes less viable and socially stigmatized, eventually becoming a minority form of transportation.
 People's choices and freedoms to live functional lives without the use of the car are greatly reduced.
 Such cities are automobile-dependent.

 Automobile dependency is seen primarily as an issue of environmental sustainability due to the consumption of non-renewable resources and the production of greenhouse gases responsible for global warming.
 It is also an issue of social and cultural sustainability.
 Like gated communities, the private automobile produces physical separation between people and reduces the opportunities for unstructured social encounters that is a significant aspect of social capital formation and maintenance in urban environments.